An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

-We work in this section with the moduli stack~$\cX$ of rank $2$ $(\varphi,\Gamma)$-modules for~$\GL_2/\Qp$ with determinant $\varepsilon^{-1}$.
+On the geometric side, we work with the moduli stack~$\cX$ of rank~$2$ $(\varphi,\Gamma)$-modules for~$\GL_2/\Qp$ with determinant $\varepsilon^{-1}$.
 As explained following Remark~\ref{rem: don't make dimension of whole EG stack precise}, this is a formal algebraic stack over~$\Spf\cO$, whose underlying reduced substack~$\cX_{\red}$ is equidimensional of dimension~$1$.
-We make the geometry of~$\cX$ much more explicit in Section~\ref{subsubsec:expl-open-subst} below.
+We make the geometry of~$\cX$ much more explicit in the discussion below.